Robust Reinforcement Learning with Dynamic Distortion Risk Measures

 \cref{eq:U-set-wass} contains all $\Ff_{\timeidx+1}$-measurable random variable that are distributionally close to $\rv$ wrt the conditional Wasserstein distance, while \cref{eq:U-set-wass-mom} additionally imposes they have the same first two moments.
 These uncertainty sets expand as the tolerance $\epsilon$ increases, and one recovers the original risk measure $\riskmeas_{\timeidx}$ when $\epsilon=0$.
 Here, $\epsilon$ in \cref{def:robust-risk} is directly driven by the agent's risk preferences.
 Rules of thumb for this tolerance $\epsilon$ are explored in \cref{sec:experiments}.

-In what follows, we work with dynamic risk measures where each one-step conditional risk measure is a robust distortion risk measure, as described in \cref{def:distortion-risk,def:robust-risk}, with a tolerance $\epsilon_{\timeidx}\in\Ff_{\timeidx}$ and an absolutely continuous piecewise linear distortion function $g_{\timeidx}$:
+In what follows, we work with dynamic risk measures where each one-step conditional risk measure is a robust distortion risk measure, as described in \cref{def:distortion-risk,def:robust-risk}, with a tolerance $\epsilon_{\timeidx}\in\Ff_{\timeidx}$ and a piecewise constant distortion function $\gamma_{\timeidx}$:

-This class of risk measures takes into account the uncertainty of the random variable with the robustification, allows risk-averse and risk-seeking behaviors with the distortion function, and are conditionally elicitable, because they may be written as a linear combination of $\CVaR$s.
+This class of risk measures incorporates uncertainty via robustification, allows risk-averse and risk-seeking behaviors with the distortion function, and is conditionally elicitable, because they may be written as a linear combination of $\CVaR$s.
 We first explore uncertainty sets $\varphi_{\rv}^{\epsilon}$ satisfying \cref{eq:U-set-wass} in \cref{ssec:U-set-wass}, and then show in \cref{ssec:U-set-wass-mom} why including moment constraints as in \cref{eq:U-set-wass-mom} becomes essential for decision making problems.